What To Do After Buying a Domain Name

 5. Register and Trademark Your Name

-If your domain name is part of a new business, it’s advisable to register the business with the relevant government agency and file a trademark for your domain name.
+If your domain name is part of a new business or startup, it’s advisable to register the business with the relevant government agency and file a trademark for your domain name.
 Formal registration makes your business look more legitimate to customers and fellow businesses.

 You can register your business under various legal structures, including a sole proprietorship, partnership, or limited liability protection (LLC).
 An LLC means the business has a separate legal identity, and the shareholders (including you) won’t be personally responsible for corporate debts and judgments, i.e., limited liability.